ENCCS/intermediate-mpi/content/one-sided-pt2.rst

    Exposure and access epochs must pertain to *matching* process groups.
 The programmer has to explicitly manage the pairing of exposure and access epochs in this model: all communications partners should be known.
+   With the Post/Start/Complete/Wait calls, MPI lets you implement active target communication with *weak synchronization*: the call to |term-MPI_Win_start|
+   is not required to happen chronologically before the call to
+   |term-MPI_Win_post|.

 .. signature:: |term-MPI_Win_post|